 - Flight from Sapporo to Tokyo: 60 euros.

-Thus, if you opt for Hokkaido for the best of Japan in 3 weeks, your average budget would be between 4050 and 4150 euros.
+Thus, if you opt for Hokkaido for your 3-week Japan trip, your average budget would be between 4050 and 4150 euros.
 The price of flights is approximate and does not include checked baggage.
 As usual, flight prices and accommodation will be higher during peak season, which is in winter.

-Day 1: Landing in Osaka and flight to Nagasaki
+GET YOUR UBIGI DATA PLANDay 1: Landing in Osaka and Flying to Nagasaki

 Arrival at Kansai Airport (Osaka).
 After collecting your luggage, you’ll take a flight to Nagasaki, on the island of Kyushu.
 The flight takes about 1 hour and 20 minutes.
 Depending on the time you arrive in Nagasaki, you can explore the surrounding area of where you’re staying or go straight to dinner and rest.